 Mississippi Security Deposit Law: Return Deadline, Limits, and How to Get It Back

-In Mississippi, a landlord generally must return your security deposit within 45 days after the lease ends and you hand back the rental.
+In Mississippi, a landlord generally must return your security deposit within 45 days — but the clock does not start at move-out alone.
+Under Miss.
+Code Ann. § 89-8-21(3), the 45 days runs from three things together: your tenancy ends, you deliver possession, and you demand the deposit back.
+That third step is easy to miss and it is on you, so put your demand in writing and date it.
 Mississippi does not cap how much a landlord can charge for a deposit, and there is no requirement to pay interest on it.
-If the landlord keeps part of your money, they must give you an itemized written statement of what was deducted and why.
-These rules come from the Mississippi Residential Landlord and Tenant Act, found in the Mississippi Code beginning around Miss.
-Code Ann. § 89-8-1, with the deposit rules near § 89-8-21.
-Because state laws and local ordinances can change, confirm the current statute or talk to a Mississippi attorney before relying on any specific number.
+If the landlord keeps part of your money, they must give you a written, itemized statement of what was deducted and why.
+These rules come from the Mississippi Residential Landlord and Tenant Act, Miss.
+Code Ann. §§ 89-8-1 and following, with the deposit rules at § 89-8-21.
+You can read the full current text of the chapter for free in the Legislature's brought-forward bill HB1580 (2024), which reprints the Act verbatim.

 How much can a Mississippi landlord charge?

-Read your lease carefully so you know exactly what you paid and what is refundable.
+• Read your lease carefully so you know exactly what you paid and what the landlord says is refundable.

-Keep a copy of your move-out notice and any photos or video showing the condition of the unit.
+• Keep your move-out notice and any photos or video showing the condition of the unit.

 What can and cannot be deducted

-A Mississippi landlord may deduct for unpaid rent, the cost of repairing damage you (or your guests) caused beyond ordinary use, and other amounts the lease lawfully allows.
-What a landlord cannot charge you for is normal wear and tear - the gradual, expected aging that happens when someone lives in a home.
+§ 89-8-21(3) lets the landlord claim only what is reasonably necessary for four things: unpaid rent, repairing damage the tenant caused exclusive of ordinary wear and tear, cleaning the premises at the end of the tenancy, and other reasonable and necessary expenses caused by the tenant's default.
+What a landlord cannot charge you for is normal wear and tear — the gradual, expected aging that happens when someone lives in a home.

 Interest on the deposit

 Mississippi law does not require landlords to hold deposits in a separate account or to pay tenants interest.
-If your lease promises interest or a particular handling of the money, the landlord must honor that promise, but the state itself imposes no such duty.
+Chapter 89-8 simply imposes no such duty.
+If your lease promises interest or a particular handling of the money, the landlord must honor that promise, but the state itself does not require it.
+One thing the statute does give you: under § 89-8-21(2) the landlord holds the deposit for you, and your claim to it comes ahead of the landlord's own creditors.

 Penalty for wrongful withholding and how to sue

-Most deposit disputes in Mississippi are handled in Justice Court, the state's small claims forum.
-Justice Court is designed for everyday people and currently hears civil claims up to $3,500, which covers the vast majority of deposit cases.
+Most deposit disputes in Mississippi are handled in Justice Court, the state's small claims forum, which hears civil claims up to $3,500 — enough for the vast majority of deposit cases.

-Bring your lease, move-in and move-out photos, receipts, your written forwarding address, and any messages with the landlord.
+• Bring your lease, move-in and move-out photos, receipts, your dated written demand, and any messages with the landlord.

 This article is general legal information, not legal advice.
 Mississippi landlord-tenant law can change and may have city or county variations, so confirm the current rules with the Mississippi Code or a Mississippi tenant/landlord attorney before you act.